algosup/2024-2025-project-2-serious-game-team-8/documents/technical_specifications/technical_specifications.md

 The document should also benefit other stakeholders and project owners by giving insight into our methodology and may serve as a future reference for maintenance or simple documentation purposes.

+## Scope

+The scope of the project is to prioritize educating users on climate change through engaging, interactive elements, with the gameplay serving as a supportive framework to reinforce the educational objectives.

+## Target audience

+The document is primarily intended for stakeholders, providing a clear understanding of the project's objectives and scope.
+Additionally, it serves as a valuable reference for developers and QA teams, offering insights into the design and implementation aspects.

 # Project Overview

 ## Project Brief